FrancesCoronel/personal-website-v3/site/content/speaking/_index.md

 ### Presentations

-All my presentations can be found on my <a href="//slideshare.net/fvcproductions" target="_blank" rel="nofollow">SlideShare <i class="fab fa-slideshare"></i></a>.
+All my presentations can be found on my <a href="//slideshare.net/fvcproductions" target="_blank" rel="noopener">SlideShare <i class="fab fa-slideshare"></i></a>.

-I used <a href="//speakerdeck.com/fvcproductions" target="_blank" rel="nofollow">Speaker Deck</a> in the past but that account is no longer maintained as I believe SlideShare has more useful features.
+I used <a href="//speakerdeck.com/fvcproductions" target="_blank" rel="noopener">Speaker Deck</a> in the past but that account is no longer maintained as I believe SlideShare has more useful features.